bgwest/websweeper/README.md

 # Websweeper.js NFLE (No Flags Local Edition)

-Originally, Websweeper.js (https://bgwest.github.io/websweeper/) started out as the other folder in this repo called "minesweeper_cli".
+Originally, Websweeper.js (https://bgwest.github.io/websweeper/) started out as a folder in my minesweeper repo (https://github.com/bgwest/minesweeper) called "minesweeper_cli".
 I needed to create that for a Codecademy Credential class called 'Building Front-End Web Applications from Scratch'.
 The instructions for how to run that version can be found in minesweeper_cli/src/game.js at the top of the file.

 This new Web GUI version I created from scratch using purely vanilla JS/HTML/CSS, is a 'NF' edition.
 NF stands for no flags and is a playing style of some minesweeper players (http://www.minesweeper.info/wiki/Strategy#Efficiency).
 Those that enjoy playing with NF might enjoy this version.
 Hybrid players and flag players may not enjoy this version.